The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$

-The transformation behaviour of the vector valued theta function of a positive-definite even lattice under the metaplectic group $\Mp_2(\Z)$ is described by the Weil representation.
+The transformation behaviour of the vector-valued theta function of a positive-definite even lattice under the metaplectic group $\Mp_2(\Z)$ is described by the Weil representation.
 We show that the invariants of this representation are induced from $5$ fundamental invariants.
+As an application we give simple generating sets for Jacobi forms of singular weight.